rakotokareka/optimal-portfolio-analysis-python/README.md

 # Optimal Portfolio Analysis with Python

 ## Overview
-This project analyzes financial assets and applies portfolio optimization techniques using Python.
-The goal is to understand the relationship between risk and return, compare asset performance, and identify an optimized portfolio allocation.
+This project focuses on portfolio optimization using Python.
+The objective is to analyze financial assets, compare their risk and return, and build an optimized portfolio allocation based on historical stock data.

+## Business Context
+Investors often need to understand how different assets perform before making investment decisions.
+This project demonstrates how Python can be used to support financial analysis by evaluating asset returns, volatility, correlations, and portfolio performance.

 ## Objectives
-- Import and prepare financial data
+- Collect and prepare historical stock price data
-- Analyze asset returns and volatility
-- Compare portfolio performance
+- Calculate daily returns and portfolio performance
+- Analyze risk and return of selected assets
-- Visualize financial insights
+- Visualize price trends and asset behavior
-- Build an optimized portfolio based on risk-return analysis
+- Build an optimized portfolio allocation
+- Present insights in a clear and structured way

+## Dataset
+The analysis uses historical stock data for selected companies, including:

+- Apple Inc. (AAPL)
+- Advanced Micro Devices Inc. (AMD)
+- Microsoft Corporation (MSFT)
+- Oracle Corporation (ORCL)

 ## Tools Used
 - Python